 Wheat is a cereal grass, but before cultivation it was a wild grass.
 It has been grown in temperate regions and cultivated for food since prehistoric times.
 Wheat is believed to have originated in southwestern Asia.
 Archeological research indicates that wheat was grown as a crop in the Nile Valley about 5,000 BC.
 Wheat is not native to the U.S. and was first grown here in 1602 near the Massachusetts coast.
 The common types of wheat grown in the U.S. are spring and winter wheat.
 Wheat planted in the spring for summer or autumn harvest is mostly red wheat.
 Wheat planted in the fall or winter for spring harvest is mostly white wheat.
 Winter wheat accounts for nearly three-fourths of total U.S. production.
 Wheat is used mainly as a human food and supplies about 20% of the food calories for the world's population.
 The primary use for wheat is flour, but it is also used for brewing and distilling, and for making oil, gluten, straw for livestock bedding, livestock feed, hay or silage, newsprint, and other products.

-Wheat futures and options are traded on the Chicago Board of Trade (CBT), division of the CME Group, ICE Futures U.S., the Kansas City Board of Trade (KCBT), the Minneapolis Grain Exchange (MGEX), the Budapest Stock Exchange (BSE), the JSE Securities Exchange , the Mercado a Termino de Buenos Aires (MTBA), the NYSE LIFFE European Derivatives Market, and the Sydney Futures Exchange (SFE).
-The CBT's wheat futures contract calls for the delivery of soft red wheat (No. 1 and 2), hard red winter wheat (No. 1 and 2), dark northern spring wheat (No. 1 and 2), No.1 northern spring at 3 cents/bushel premium, or No. 2 northern spring at par.
+Wheat futures and options are traded at the CME Group, ICE Futures U.S., the Minneapolis Grain Exchange (MGEX), the Budapest Stock Exchange (BSE), the JSE Securities Exchange , the Mercado a Termino de Buenos Aires (MTBA), the NYSE LIFFE European Derivatives Market, and the Sydney Futures Exchange (SFE).
+The CME's wheat futures contract calls for the delivery of soft red wheat (No. 1 and 2), hard red winter wheat (No. 1 and 2), dark northern spring wheat (No. 1 and 2), No.1 northern spring at 3 cents/bushel premium, or No. 2 northern spring at par.
 Futures are also traded at ICE Futures Canada, the Moscow Exchange, the Multi Commodity Exchange of India (MCX), the National Commodity & Derivatives Exchange (NCDEX), the Rosario Futures Exchange, the Turkish Derivatives Exchange, and the Zhengzhou Commodity Exchange (ZCE).

 Articles from the Commodity Research Bureau (CRB) Commodity Yearbook.
 The single most comprehensive source of commodity and futures market information available, the Yearbook is the book of record of the Commodity Research Bureau, which is, in turn, the organization of record for the commodity industry itself.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope is second to none.
 Additional information can be found at www.crbyearbook.com.